ECPR

 Abstract

-While cooperation between populist parties on the right has increased since 2014 through their participation in European Parliament groups, a more recent phenomenon has been the rise of nationalist populist cooperation across continents.
-This has largely been fuelled by the growing links at youth wing and senior party levels between US Republicans and European nationalist populists.
-However, we have also seen the participation at international right-wing populist events of representatives from countries such as India and Israel.
-Although the reasons for cooperation between parties and likeminded associations within the European Union have been studied by researchers, those underpinning intercontinental cooperation have received much less attention.
-This paper therefore asks two questions: What does nationalist populist intercontinental cooperation consist of?
+While cooperation between populist parties on the right has been increasing for at least a decade within Europe, a more recent phenomenon has been the rise of such cooperation across continents.
+This has largely been fuelled by growing links at youth wing and senior party levels between nationalist populists from Europe and the United States.
+However, we have also seen the participation at events of representatives from countries such as Australia, Brazil, India and Israel.
+Although cooperation within Europe has been studied by researchers, intercontinental cooperation has received less attention.
+This paper asks two questions: What does nationalist populist intercontinental cooperation consist of?
 Why do they cooperate?
-To answer them, it uses interviews with European and non-European nationalist populist actors from youth wings, senior parties, and relevant associations, all of whom cooperate across continents.
-The paper shows that cooperation reflects not only the conviction among populists of the right that they are now facing transnational challenges which require a concerted, transnational response, but also the belief that, by cooperating internationally, they are finally beginning to catch up with the left which has (allegedly) done so far better than them.
+To answer them, it uses interviews with nationalist populist actors from youth wings, senior parties, and relevant associations, all of whom cooperate across continents.
+It finds that cooperation reflects not only the conviction that nationalist populists face transnational challenges requiring a transnational response, but also the belief that, by cooperating now, they are finally catching up with the globalist left which has (allegedly) long done so very effectively.